-The tremor ended, and I just lay there in silence, in the dark, watching the outline of the paper lantern swaying over my head.
+The tremor ended, and I just lay there, frozen in silence, in the dark, watching the outline of the paper lantern hanging above my bed swaying back and forth.
 The noise subsided, and in its place a concert of car alarms and dogs barking.
 I didn't hear people in our apartment building run down the stairs, voices or other doors opening, so I quietly waited, listening to my heartbeat slow down, hypnotized by the decreasing sway of the overhead light fixture.

 My son and I live in a small flat on the second floor of a 7-storey apartment building, and the shock was very strong, even for Rome.
 Even for me.
 The strongest I have ever felt, compared to the million California daily mini-tremors and the devastating 1980 Irpinia one I experienced in the past.
 I have a terrible fear of earthquakes.
 Despite that, I slowly regained courage and forced myself to sleep.
 The following morning I learned that the epicenter was only 60 miles away.

 On April 6th, 2009, the history of Abruzzo changed forever.
 At 3:32 a.m. a terrible earthquake devastated the region and the dignity of an entire population.
 The once gorgeous city of L'Aquila was razed to the ground and many surrounding districts suffered atrocious losses and irreparable damage, both material and moral.

 The 6.3 Richter scale tremor lasted an endless 35 seconds and killed 308 people, wounding thousands.
 Seventy thousand people lost their homes and many had to be permanently relocated in tented camps.
 Some live in newly built homes, but for the most part many of L'Aquila residents have not been able to return to live in their city.